Context-aware Human Motion Prediction: Introduction

 In order to explore this new paradigm, we devise a context-aware motion prediction architecture, that models the interactions between all objects of the scene and the human using a directed semantic graph.
 The nodes of this graph represent the state of the person and objects (\eg positional features) and the edges their mutual interactions.
 These interactions are iteratively learned with the past observations of the human and objects motion and fed into a standard RNN which is then responsible for predicting the future movement of all elements in the scene (for both rigid objects and non-rigid human skeletons).
 Additionally, we propose a variant of this model that also predicts the evolution of the adjacency matrix representing the interaction between the elements of the scene.

 Presumably, one of the reasons why current state-of-the-art has not considered an scenario like ours is because all methods are trained and evaluated on benchmarks (mostly the aforementioned Human3.6M dataset~\cite{h3.6m}) annotated only with human motion.
 In this paper, we thoroughly evaluate our approach in the ``Whole-Body Human Motion Database''~\cite{koppula2013learning}, that contains about 200 videos of people performing several tasks and interacting with objects.
 This dataset is annotated with MoCap data for the humans and rigid displacement for the rest of objects, being thus, a perfect benchmark to validate our ideas.
-The results on this dataset show that our methodology is able to accurately predict the future motion of people and objects while simultaneously learning very coherent interaction relations.
+We also evaluate our method in the CMU MoCap database~\cite{cmu_motion_database} with only two people being tracked.
+The results obtained in both datasets show that our methodology is able to accurately predict the future motion of people and objects while simultaneously learning very coherent interaction relations.
 Additionally, all context-aware versions, clearly outperform the baselines which uniquely rely on human past observations of the human (see Fig.~\ref{fig:intro}).
+Since all previous works evaluate their methods using past observations of ground truth skeletons, we finally discuss the applicability of state-of-art motion prediction methods, with an ablation study of our models and baselines when considering noisy observations.